 At the Center for Faculty Development and Diversity, we want to make the transition to Brigham and Women's Hospital as smooth as possible for our international faculty and trainees.
 Please use the resources below if you or your family members need help navigating the city, feeling at home in our community, or understanding the immigration and tax laws in the United States.

-The Partners Office for International Staff, Scholars, & Students (PIO): The Partners Office for International Staff, Scholars, & Students (PIO) provides immigration services to all professional international staff.
+Partners Office for International Professionals & Students (PIPS): The Partners Office for International Professionals & Students (PIPS) provides immigration services to all professional international staff.
 They conduct a monthly orientation program for newly-arrived internationals.
 Immigration overviews, tax seminars and other relevant programs are offered at various times during the year.
-In addition, the PIO advises on travel requirements, changes to and extensions of visa categories, medical insurance, pay and social security issues, attorney referrals, and green cards.
+In addition, the PIPS advises on travel requirements, changes to and extensions of visa categories, medical insurance, pay and social security issues, attorney referrals, and green cards.

 The Interchange Institute: The Interchange Institute is a not-for-profit research organization that works to smooth intercultural transitions, with the mission of helping others understand us and coming to understand others.
 The Institute conducts research on the process of intercultural transition, produces publications to assist newcomers to the US, designs and delivers specialized cross-cultural training workshops, and trains and consults to professionals in the field.